-Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Local Government (Uniform Local Provisions) Regulations 19 Delegated: r.5(2) Interfering with, or taking from, local government la r.6 Obstruction of public thoroughfare by things placed a Power that enables a delegation to be mades.5.43 Limitations on delegations to the CEOExpress Power or Duty Delegated:Local Government (Uniform Local Provisions) Regulations 19r.5(2) Interfering with, or taking from, local government la delegation to be madeExpress Power or DutyDelegated:r.5(2) Interfering with, or taking from, local government la Delegated: r.5(2) Interfering with, or taking from, local government la Sch.
+- s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO - Local Government (Uniform Local Provisions) Regulations 1996: - r.5(2) Interfering with, or taking from, local government land - r.6 Obstruction of public thoroughfare by things placed and left -Sch.
 9.1 cl.
-3(1)(a) r.7A Obstruction of public thoroughfare by fallen things - cl.3(1)(b) r.7 Encroaching on public thoroughfare - Sch.9.1. cl.3(2) nd nd left - Sch.9.1 Function:1.Authority to determine, by written notice served on a period specified in the notice served on a period speci ons (the nment relevant to this delegation. a. prevent damage to the footpath; or b. prevent inconvenience to the public or danger from materials [ULP r.5(2)]. n falling Authority to provide permission including imposing appr conditions or to refuse to provide permission, for a pers place on a specified part of a public thoroughfare one o specified things that may obstruct the public thoroughfar r.6(2) and (4)]. on to r more Authority to renew permission to obstruct a thoroughfar vary any condition imposed on the permission effective time written notice is given to the person to whom perm granted [ULP r.6(6)]. at the Authority to require an owner or occupier of land to rem thing that has fallen from the land or from anything on the which is obstructing a public thoroughfare [ULP r.7A].
-Authority to require an owner occupier of land to remove of a structure, tree or plant that is encroaching, without authority on a public thoroughfare [ULP r.7].
-Council Conditions on this Delegation:a.Actions under this Delegation must comply with procedure requirements detailed in the Local Government (Uniform Provisions) Regulations 1996. b.
-Permission may only be granted where, the proponent l nas: Where appropriate, obtained written permission fro owner of adjoining or adjacent property which may impacted by the proposed obstruction. ii.
-Provided a bond, sufficient to the value of works the required if the proponent does not satisfactorily ma public assets damaged by the obstruction at the co of works. ike good iii.
-Provided evidence of sufficient Public Liability Insu rance. iv.
-Provided pedestrian and traffic management plans are sufficient for the protection of public safety and
+3(1)(a) - r.7A Obstruction of public thoroughfare by fallen things Sch.9.1 cl.3(1)(b) - r.7 Encroaching on public thoroughfare Sch.9.1. cl.3(2) - Authority to determine, by written notice served on a person who is carrying out plastering, painting or decorating operations (the work) over or near a footpath on land that is local government property, to require the person to cover the footpath during the period specified in the notice so as to: - a. prevent damage to the footpath; or - prevent inconvenience to the public or danger from falling materials [ULP r.5(2)]. - Authority to provide permission including imposing appropriate conditions or to refuse to provide permission, for a person to place on a specified part of a public thoroughfare one or more specified things that may obstruct the public thoroughfare.
+[ULP r.6(2) and (4)]. - Authority to renew permission to obstruct a thoroughfare and to vary any condition imposed on the permission effective at the time written notice is given to the person to whom permission is granted [ULP r.6(6)]. - Authority to require an owner or occupier of land to remove any thing that has fallen from the land or from anything on the land, which is obstructing a public thoroughfare [ULP r.7A]. - Authority to require an owner occupier of land to remove any part of a structure, tree or plant that is encroaching, without lawful authority on a public thoroughfare [ULP r.7].

+- Actions under this Delegation must comply with procedural requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996. - b.
+Permission may only be granted where, the proponent has: - Where appropriate, obtained written permission from each owner of adjoining or adjacent property which may be impacted by the proposed obstruction. - Provided a bond, sufficient to the value of works that may be required if the proponent does not satisfactorily make good public assets damaged by the obstruction at the completion of works. - Provided evidence of sufficient Public Liability Insurance. - iv.
+Provided pedestrian and traffic management plans which are sufficient for the protection of public safety and amenity.